sujoff/Multiplatform-deployment-tasks/Q4/Readme.md

+Challenge 4: Setup one of the (Janus, emqx) in docker and in Kubernetes
+---

 # Janus and EMQ X Setup

 This README covers setting up Janus and EMQ X messaging brokers in Docker and Kubernetes.